marianpetruk/javascript/README.md

   - [19.2](#19.2) <a name='19.2'></a> Additional trailing comma: **Yup.**

-  > Why?
+  > Чому?
 This leads to cleaner git diffs.
 Also, transpilers like Babel will remove the additional trailing comma in the transpiled code which means you don't have to worry about the [trailing comma problem](es5/README.md#commas) in legacy browsers.

     ```javascript
     // bad - git diff without trailing comma